jlink/property-based-testing-in-kotlin/docs/README.md

 }
 ```

-Here, the assumption `Assume.that(index >= 0 && index < list.size)` makes sure
+Here, the line `Assume.that(index >= 0 && index < list.size)` makes sure
-that only if `index` is in the valid range, the property will proceed to run.
+that only if `index` is in the valid range, the property will proceed to run the check.
-This filtering out can, however, lead to a lot of test cases that are generated but thrown away afterwards.
+This filtering out can, however, lead to a lot of test cases
+that are generated but thrown away afterwards as invalid.
 If too many are thrown away, jqwik will complain and fail:

 ```
 Property [FlatMappingExamples:index works for element in list - using assumption] exhausted after [1000] tries and [930] rejections
 ```

-We can mitigate that problem by constraining the initial set of generated test cases; for example:
+We can mitigate that problem by constraining the initial set of generated test cases;
+for example like that:

 ```kotlin
 @Property